lucasnbsb/ngrxCountdownClock/README.md

 # NgrxCountdownClock

-This repo is a little tutorial for ngrx 14 and ngrx/schematics, documenting all the steps necessary to implement a countdown clock with ngrx and angular
+This repo is a tutorial for ngrx 14 and ngrx/schematics, documenting all the steps necessary to implement a countdown clock with ngrx and angular.

+ps: you should not be updating the store at every ui change (https://github.com/ngrx/store/issues/172), this is just an example,

 ## Installation of dependencies